What is Breast Augmentation?

-Over the last 14 years, many studies have been conducted on silicone gel breast implants and the FDA has determined that silicone gel breast implants are safe and effective for use in breast augmentation and breast reconstruction.
+Over the last 14 years, many studies have been conducted on silicone gel.
+The FDA has determined that silicone gel breast implants are safe and effective for use in augmentation and reconstruction.
 Now, women over the age of 22 can choose what type of implant they prefer.

 Cohesive Gel Implants

-We also offer the highly cohesive gel implants (also known as gummy bear implants).
-While they do have many advantages, there are a few potential drawbacks to this popular implant choice.
-While being more expensive than saline implants, it is also more difficult to tell when a silicone implant bursts.
-Scars are typically larger and they have the added risk of non-adhereance which can cause shifting and distortion.
+At the Plastic Surgery Center of Nashville, we also offer the highly cohesive gel (known as “gummy bear implants”).
+While these do have many advantages, there are a few potential drawbacks to this popular choice.
+For example, the cohesive gel variety is more expensive than saline , and scars are typically larger.
+Cohesive gel implants also have the added risks of shifting and distortion.

 To learn more about our cosmetic surgery office in Nashville, Tennessee or to speak with a breast augmentation surgeon, contact The Plastic Surgery Center of Nashville today.